-This unusual design means the processor is totally upgradeable, but this machine doesn’t come cheap – at £2,044, it’s the most expensive gaming laptop we’ve seen for years.
+This unusual design means the processor is totally upgradeable.
+However, this machine doesn’t come cheap – at £2,044, it’s the most expensive gaming laptop we’ve seen for years.

-The U505’s lid, wrist-rest and screen bezel are built from matte black, soft-touch material, which makes this machine look more consistent than the older XMG P304, which mixed up its colours and finishes with annoying inconsistency.
-There’s a discreet logo on the lid, sleek angles, and a futuristic font on the backlit keyboard.
-The overall effect is impressive – like an Alienware without the divisive lighting.
+The U505’s lid, wrist-rest and screen bezel are built from a matte black, soft-touch material, making for a far more consistent-looking machine than the older XMG P304, which mixed up its colours and finishes with annoying inconsistency.
+A discreet logo on the lid, its sleek angles, and a futuristic font on the backlit keyboard contribute to an impressive overall look – like an Alienware, but without the divisive lighting.

-This machine’s versatility is also a key selling point, with the internals accessible by removing two base panels.
-The LGA 1150 socket holding the desktop CPU sits beneath a large heatsink that’s easy to ease away, and two memory sockets are alongside, with one vacant.
-Two more are accessible, although they’re underneath the motherboard.
+This machine’s versatility is also a key selling point, with the internals accessible through the removal of two base panels.
+The LGA 1150 socket that holds the desktop CPU sits beneath a large heatsink that takes little effort to ease away, and two memory sockets sit alongside, one of which is vacant.
+A further two are accessible, although they’re located underneath the motherboard.

 Build quality is surprisingly mixed.
 The base section doesn’t move when pushed or prodded, but the lid is thinner.
-There’s a little bit of creak when it’s flexed, which is a bit of a surprise in a chunky gaming machine.
+There’s a slight creak when it’s flexed, which is a surprise in what appears to be a fairly robust-looking gaming machine.

 SEE ALSO: Best Laptops, Ultrabooks and Hybrids

-There’s a downside to this versatility.
-The U505 weighs 3.4kg and is 36mm thick, which means it’s chunkier than recent rivals: over a kilo heavier than the 22mm-thick Gigabyte P35X v3, and also larger than the sub-2kg MSI GS60 2PE Ghost Pro.
+There’s a downside to all this versatility.
+The U505 weighs 3.4kg and is 36mm thick, which means it’s chunkier than more recent rivals.
+It's more than a kilo heavier than the 22mm-thick Gigabyte P35X v3, and also larger than the sub-2kg MSI GS60 2PE Ghost Pro.
 It’s even a little heavier and thicker than the latest Alienware 15.

 At least the chunky design leaves room for numerous ports.
-The left-hand edge has three USB 3.0 ports, a Gigabit Ethernet connector and an eSATA socket that doubles as another USB connection, and there are four audio jacks and another USB 3.0 port on the right-hand edge.
-There are two DisplayPort connections and a single HDMI port on the back, which means this machine can support two external 4K displays.
+The left-hand edge has three USB 3.0 ports, a Gigabit Ethernet connector and an eSATA socket that doubles as another USB connection, plus there are four audio jacks and another USB 3.0 port on the right-hand edge.
+Two DisplayPort connections and a single HDMI port can be found on the back, which means this machine can support two external 4K displays.

 Inside, there’s dual-band 802.11ac Killer Wi-Fi that prioritises gaming traffic, and Bluetooth 4.0.

 The U505 comes with a 1,920 x 1,080 resolution display, although Schenker does make 2,880 x 1,620 and 4K panels available.
-The 1080p screen is our favourite for gaming and general work – it’s sharp enough to show off top titles, and it doesn’t come with the performance compromises or scaling issues common on larger resolutions.
+The 1080p screen is our favourite for gaming and general work – it’s sharp enough to show off top titles, and it doesn’t come with the performance compromises or scaling issues that are common at larger resolutions.

 Those colours are more accurate than the MSI and Gigabyte systems.
 Its decent Delta E of 3.15 beats the Gigabyte, and its colour temperature of 6,841K is barely on the cool side, and closer to the 6,500K ideal than both of its key competitors.

-The pair of SoundBlaster-powered speakers have enough volume for gaming and music, and the quality is reasonable – bass drums are punchy enough to make up for a slight lack of clarity on deeper notes, and the top-end avoids being tinny.
+The pair of SoundBlaster-powered speakers offer decent volume for gaming and music, and the quality is reasonable – bass drums are punchy enough to make up for a slight lack of clarity on deeper notes, and the top-end avoids being tinny.
 The mid-range is meaty, too.
-The XMG’s speakers match the Gigabyte for quality, but the MSI is a tad better.
+The XMG’s speakers match the Gigabyte for quality, but those of the MSI are a tad better.